 - Submit completed and signed Disclosure Statement, Disposition Form, and Procedures for Early Termination statement to Office of Field Placement and Licensure (Visser Hall 208) by the announced date.

 - Choose five designated instructors from which to obtain evaluations.
-Complete the “Selection of Evaluators” form and return it to Dr. Lickteig by the announced due date.
-Then, obtain five evaluations from designated instructors (due to Dr. Lickteig by Nov.
+Complete the “Selection of Evaluators” form and return it to Cecil Short the announced due date.
+Then, obtain five evaluations from designated instructors (due to Cecil Short by Nov.
 20 for Spring Phase II and April 20 for Fall Phase II).

 - Complete the student teaching application (due to OFPL by announced date).